SLICER: Learning universal audio representations using low-resource self-supervised pre-training: Introduction

-{\bf Main Contributions:} We present SLICER, a new SSL algorithm for learning general-purpose audio representations from un-labeled audio that simultaneously learns instance-level discriminative features and performs online clustering in a one-stage and end-to-end manner without any extra overhead like an offline clustering step.
+SSL (self-supervised learning) is increasingly used to obtain good performance for all modalities corresponding to speech~\cite{baevski2020wav2vec}, vision~\cite{grill2020bootstrap,he2020momentum}, and text ~\cite{devlin2018bert}.
+In practice, SSL-based speech representation learning has achieved state-of-the-art results in a variety of speech tasks \cite{yang2021superb} like Automatic Speech Recognition (ASR), Phoneme Recognition (PR), etc. However, current SSL-based methods may fail to perform well on tasks that do not involve recognizing phonetic, semantic, or syntactic information in speech~\cite{9868132}, like acoustic scene classification.
+We hypothesize that this might be due to models learning an implicit language model through solving some form of Masked Acoustic Modeling (MAM) task with individual speech frames (for eg. contrastive learning \cite{baevski2020wav2vec} or clustering \cite{hsu2021hubert}).
+Learning SSL-based universal audio representations (also known as general-purpose audio representation learning in literature) still remains a relatively nascent area of research and differs from speech representation learning by requiring to learn better global-scale features. {\bf Main Contributions:} We present SLICER, a new SSL algorithm for learning general-purpose audio representations from un-labeled audio that simultaneously learns instance-level discriminative features and performs online clustering in a one-stage and end-to-end manner without any extra overhead like an offline clustering step.
 In general, offline clustering does not scale well with large-scale datasets as they need to perform clustering on the entire dataset at each epoch \cite{ghosh2021deep}.
-In contrast to prior methods, SLICER learns a deep network that outputs a matrix where rows and columns correspond to the instance and cluster representations, respectively (see Fig. \ref{fig:figure_2}).
+In contrast to prior methods, SLICER learns a deep network that outputs a matrix where rows and columns correspond to the instance and cluster representations, respectively (see Fig. \ref{fig:figure_1}).
 We achieve this by projecting the input audio log-mel-spectrogram into an output space that is equal to the number of desired clusters centroids.
 We build this on top of the student and momentum-teacher learning paradigm, where one out of two identical encoders is updated from the momentum of the other \cite{9868132,he2020momentum}.
 Moreover, for instance-level learning, we use a symmetrical cross-contrastive loss where each encoder calculates a separate loss by sampling negatives for each of the positives from the output of the other.
-A pictorial representation of our setup can be seen in Fig. \ref{fig:figure_1}.
+In practice, SLICER outperforms all prior-art on 11 speech and non-speech tasks from the LAPE Benchmark.